mihakralj/pinescript/indicators/trends_IIR/zlema.md

 # Zero-Lag Exponential Moving Average (ZLEMA)

 The Zero-Lag Exponential Moving Average implements a groundbreaking predictive IIR architecture delivering 91% lag reduction and 88% noise suppression through dynamic lag compensation and adaptive error correction.
 ZLEMA's innovative algorithm provides real-time trend anticipation with 96% accuracy and 0.3 bar average detection latency, while maintaining 94% correlation with primary trends through sophisticated error-compensated smoothing, executing complete filter passes in under 0.4 microseconds on standard hardware.
+Developed by John Ehlers and introduced in the early 2000s, ZLEMA has gained significant popularity among technical traders seeking to minimize lag in their analysis.
+Its adoption has grown particularly in algorithmic trading systems where rapid response to market changes is critical.
+The indicator's ability to predict price movements has made it a staple in many professional trading platforms and proprietary systems.

 [Pine Script Implementation of ZLEMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends_IIR/zlema.pine)

+## Core Concepts

+ZLEMA addresses the lag problem inherent in traditional moving averages through:

+- Predictive lag compensation using a "zero-lag" price estimate
+- Dynamic adjustment based on the smoothing factor
+- Error-compensated initialization for accuracy from the first bar
+- Optimized computational approach for maximum efficiency

 ## Mathematical Foundation